Theodosia Okoh: Career

 Theodosia Okoh was the first female chairman of the Ghana Hockey Association and later President of the Ghana Hockey Federation for more than 20 years, and it was during her tenure that Ghana first qualified for both the Hockey World Cup and the Olympic Games.
 She was named "the Joan of Arc of Ghana hockey" by Ohene Djan "because she rose to the occasion to save Ghana hockey when men were faltering and vacillating about development of the game.
 This is also the reason why the National Hockey Stadium was named after her in 2004".
 She was a long-time patron of the Sport Writers Association of Ghana.

 Personal life

 She was married to Enoch Kwabena Okoh, Head of Civil Service in the Kwame Nkrumah regime in the 1960s, and had three children: E. Kwasi Okoh, Stanley Kwame Okoh and Theodosia Amma Jones-Quartey.

+Her grandson is Ian Jones-Quartey, creator of OK K.O.!
+Let's Be Heroes, and her granddaughter-in-law is Rebecca Sugar, creator of Steven Universe.

 Death

 She died on 19 April 2015 at the Narh-Bita Hospital in Tema after a short illness, aged 92.
 President John Dramani Mahama directed that all flags should fly at half-mast for three days, starting from Tuesday, 21 April, in her honour.
 A statement signed by Minister of Communications Edward Omane Boamah said that the directive was "in honour of this extraordinary Ghanaian", further stating: "Government acknowledges Mrs. Okoh for her invaluable contributions to our nation building efforts.
 The instant recognition that our nation receives the world over through the unique flag that she designed for us has cemented her place in history as a colossus of Ghanaian history....
 Her talent, zeal and sense of duty to Ghana will continue to offer inspiration for Ghanaians and serve as a reference point in service to the nation."

 She was given a state funeral on 28 May, with final rites held in the forecourt of the State House, Accra.